TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

     wholeLoop = 0
     resultsList = []
 ```

-A resultList will be created for storing the recognized result for 25 times.
-If one of the result exist over 9 times, that result will be confirmed and printed out in the terminal to simulate sending signal to the elevator and then one loop finishes.
+As you can see, a resultList will be created for storing the recognized result for 25 times.
+If one of the result exist over 9 times, that result will be confirmed and printed out in the terminal to simulate sending signal to the elevator.

 The coding of this mode ends here.

-In the real world, the user in the lift just need to make and hold the hand gesture for 6 seconds in front of the camera in the position shown in fig.18.
+On the other hand, in the real world, the user in the lift needs to make and holds the hand gesture for 6 seconds in front of the camera in the position shown in fig.18.
 The above program will recognize the hand gesture and bring the user to that floor.

 <center>
 <img  src="https://github.com/TomKwanyingkin/hiuraunt/blob/main/Picture22.png?raw=true" />